PLC-lang/rusty/book/src/build_and_install.md

 - Build Tools (e.g. `build-essential` on Ubuntu)
 - zlib

-The next sections will cover how to install these dependencies on different platforms.
+The next sections cover how to install these dependencies on different platforms, if you already have them however, RuSTy can be build using the `cargo` command.
+For debug builds this can be accomplished by executing `cargo build` and for release builds (smaller & faster) you would execute `cargo build --release`.
+The resulting binaries can be found at `target/debug/rustyc` and `target/release/rustyc` respectively.

 ## Ubuntu

-The specified dependencies can be installed with the following command on Ubuntu :
+The specified dependencies can be installed with the following command on Ubuntu:

 ```bash
 sudo apt install                \